ozandmrcn/MyShift/README.md

 ├── .env.example                       #   Optional Firebase/admin config template
 ├── package.json
 ├── electron.vite.config.ts
-├── tsconfig.json
+└── tsconfig.json
-└── index.css                          #   Theme palettes + global styles
 ```

 ---

-## Known Limitations
+## Known limitations

-- Daily summaries are recorded only while the app is running
+- Daily summaries are recorded only while the app is running (closing the app pauses all timers).
-- Turkish holiday dates (Ramazan/Kurban) are approximate and should be verified yearly
+- Religious holiday dates (Eid al-Fitr / Eid al-Adha) are approximate and should be verified each year.
-- Weather widget requires an internet connection (data from Open-Meteo API, no API key needed)
+- The weather widget needs an internet connection (Open-Meteo API, no key required).
+- Cloud sync and the admin panel are single-user features per Google account.

 ---